• Level of education

 - Gain a better understanding of the major concepts of biology (cell theory, taxonomy, evolution, comparative anatomy, developmental biology, evo/devo, genetics/epigenetics, etc.) through the history of ideas.

-- Gain a better understanding of biology research practices and issues (interest in biological models, conceptual drift, scientific ethics, transdisciplinarity).
+- Gain a better understanding of practices and issues in biological research (the value of biological models, conceptual drift, scientific ethics, transdisciplinarity).

 Read more

-basic knowledge of cellular and molecular biology and/or organism biology.
+basic concepts in cellular and molecular biology and/or organism biology.

 Read more